dpresto/dpresto.github.io/about.md

 ## Design Everything

 Design is about improving the world.
 It is hope manifested.
-Design provides an avenue to explore issues and instigate progress, whether that be tangible, intangible, social, cultural, analog or digital.
+Design provides an avenue to explore issues and instigate progress, whether that be tangible, social, cultural, analog or digital.
 For me, design is everything.

   <div class="col3">
     <h3>As a humanist</h3>